Search

 4. When the baby feels safe and satisfied, the baby starts to trust the primary caregiver.

 Cocooning in adoption and foster care is an intentional season where parents provide safety and choose a relationship with their new child.
-With new infants, parents naturally do this to recover from giving birth, adjust to developing a new life routine to care for the baby and protect the young infant from too much exposure to germs and illness until their bodies can fight them off.
-Limiting the number of people holding a baby often helps the baby continue to attach to the parents.
+With new infants, parents naturally do this to recover from giving birth, and keep their baby away from germs and illness.
+Limiting the number of people holding a baby, for example, is a safety precaution that often helps the baby continue to attach to the parents.

 Birds Nest and Turtling